screwdriver-cd/screwdriver/design/pipeline-stage.md

 Stages must be defined in the screwdriver.yaml at the Source Directory level, and PR events do not have a notion of stages.

-The current/ latest pipeline stage's are defined in the latest commit of Source Directory, if there's an event associated with it.
-For pipelines without any events, the stages are null even though the SCM has corresponding stages definition in the screwdriver.yaml.
+The current/latest pipeline stages are defined in the latest commit of Source Directory, if there's an event associated with it.
+For pipelines without any events, the stages are null even though the SCM has corresponding stage definition in the screwdriver.yaml.

 ### Usage